leofofeo/insight-fellows/README.md

 The processing directory contains one file with two methods, `process_csv_input` and `process_csv_output`.

 ### process_csv_input
 This method does the bulk of the work.
-It iterates over every row in the csv, and as it goes does the proper error handling with the cells that require capture.
+It iterates over every row in the csv, and as it does so enacts the proper error handling with the cells that require capture.
 It creates and updates instantiated `Product` objects to keep track of the data coming through, and then returns a dictionary with a unique year-name combination as its key to segment products appropriately.
 It makes heavy use of helper functions to keep the business logic as clean as possible.

 ### process_csv_output